Volkswagen is arguably the car company most associated with Germany. Audi, BMW, and Mercedes might also spring to mind.

 SEAT – SEAT S.A.

-SEAT (pronounced ‘say-at’) is a Spanish car producer.
+SEAT (pronounced ‘say-at’) is a Spanish car manufacturer.
 The term stands for Sociedad Española de Automóviles de Turismo, which translates to Spanish Touring Automobiles Company.

-In 1950, it was established as a brand owned by the government and subsequently, banks and FIAT acquired the remaining shares.
+In 1950, it was established as a brand controlled by the government and subsequently, banks and FIAT acquired the remaining shares.

 In June 1986, the Volkswagen Group acquired a 51% share in SEAT.
-December of the same year saw it increase this to 75%.
+December of the identical year saw it increase this to 75%.
 Four years later, in 1990, it obtained the remaining 25%.

 Cupra – Cupra Racing